Chill-project/Documentation/source/development/make-test-working.rst

 config_test.yml
 ---------------

 There are only few parameters required for the config file.
-This is the config file for ChillMain :
+This is a basic version for ChillMain :

 .. code-block:: yaml